arlac77/aggregation-repository-provider/README.md

 ### initialize

-Creates a new provider for a given list of provider factories
+Creates a new provider for a given list of provider factories.

 #### Parameters